跳到主要内容

 Schema first

-The Posts service references the User type in its schema by marking it with the extend keyword.
-It also adds one property to the User type.
+"Posts service" references the User type in its schema by marking it with the extend keyword.
+It also declares one additional property on the User type (posts).
 Note the @key directive used for matching instances of User, and the @external directive indicating that the id field is managed elsewhere.

 type Post @key(fields: "id") {